 Subscribe to Crafting Happiness YouTube Channel to save this video.

 - sewing needle with an eye big enough to fit your yarn

-Extended Single Crochet (esc) – insert hook into the stitch, yo and pull up a loop (2 loops on hook).
+Extended Single Crochet (esc) – insert the hook into the stitch, yo, and pull up a loop (2 loops on hook).
 Yo and pull through 1 loop (2 loops on hook), yo and pull through both loops on the hook.

 Mini Petunia Flower Crochet Pattern

 - Work in the round, without turning or closing the rounds.